Last updated on January 18, 2021 by Dan Nanni

-Repoforge, previously known as RPMforge, maintains a repository of RPM packages for Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux.
-If you are a RHEL or CentOS user, I strongly suggest you set up Repoforge repository on your system, as it contains many useful software packages that are not available in existing stock repositories.
+RepoForge, previously known as RPMforge, maintains a repository of RPM packages for Red Hat Enterprise Linux (RHEL), CentOS and Scientific Linux.
+If you are a RHEL or CentOS user, you may want to set up RepoForge repository on your system, as it contains many useful software packages that are not available in existing stock repositories.

 To find out which release version of CentOS you are using:

 To check whether your system is 32-bit (i.e., i686) or 64-bit (i.e., x86_64) architecture:

 Linux centos.domain 2.6.32-279.el6.x86_64 #1 SMP Fri Jun 22 12:19:21 UTC 2012 x86_64 x86_64 x86_64 GNU/Linux

 Next, import the RepoForge RPM repository's official GPG key.
 That way, you will be able to validate all the RPM packages from the repository using the key.

 $ sudo rpm --import http://apt.sw.be/RPM-GPG-KEY.dag.txt